johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-08-08-custom-langchain-tools.md

 1. We provide a theme to chatGPT, "Songs about Mountains" or "Songs about Idaho"
 2. chatGPT will use an existing LangChain tool `google-search` to find a list of songs that match the theme.
-3. The LLM will need to use custom tools that we create to interact with spotify to find songs to add to a playlist.
+3. The LLM will need to use custom tools that we create to interact with spotify to find songs and add them to a playlist.

 **Note:** This article will focus on the interesting parts of the project.
 The full code can be found on [github](https://github.com/johnsosoka/playlist-generator)